Clinical Practicum Placements

 Ontario Structured Psychotherapy West Region

-The Ontario Structured Psychotherapy (OSP) Program is an innovative, stepped care program that offers publicly funded, measurement-based CBT for depression, anxiety, and anxiety-related problems to adults (18+) across the province of Ontario with a focus on priority populations that often experience barriers to accessing mental health services (e.g., those who are Indigenous, people of colour, 2SLGBTQIA, Francophone).
-While the program provides evidence-based CBT protocols, individual case formulation and cultural adaptation are emphasized and measurement-based care is incorporated to monitor treatment progress and inform treatment planning.
-St. Joseph’s Healthcare Hamilton (SJHH) and St. Joseph’s Healthcare London (SJHC London) are jointly working to oversee the provision of OSP in the West Region of the province (OSP West).
-Psychology practicum students completing a placement in OSP West gain exposure to a range of presenting concerns of mild to moderate severity, including depression, anxiety (panic disorder, agoraphobia, social anxiety disorder, illness anxiety disorder, specific phobia, GAD), and anxiety-related concerns (PTSD and OCD).
-As noted above, practicum students will gain exposure to adult clients from diverse backgrounds.
+Psychology practicum students completing a placement in OSP West gain exposure to a range of presenting concerns including depression, anxiety (panic disorder, agoraphobia, social anxiety disorder, illness anxiety disorder, specific phobia, GAD), and anxiety-related concerns (PTSD and OCD).
+Practicum students will gain exposure to adult clients from diverse backgrounds.
 Supervision at OSP West is provided by registered psychologists (Drs.
 Peter Bieling, Jennifer Hewitt, Brenda Key, Colleen Merrifield, Matilda Nowakowski).
 Both first year and advanced practicum students are welcome to apply.
+For Masters level students, completion of a graduate level course in CBT is required and previous clinical training in CBT is preferred.

 Training experiences may include:

-• Training in brief, semi-structured intake assessments (initially observing three interviews, conducting three interviews under observation, and then conducting additional interviews independently, under supervision).
+- Training in brief, semi-structured intake assessments (initially observing three interviews, conducting three interviews under observation, and then conducting additional interviews independently, under supervision).

-• Training in structured diagnostic assessments for more complex clinical presentations.
+- Training in structured diagnostic assessments for more complex clinical presentations.

-• Working within a stepped-care model.
+- Working within a stepped-care model.

-• Opportunities to provide evidence-based individual CBT protocols for depression, anxiety, and anxiety-related concerns (including ERP for OCD and CPT for PTSD) delivered virtually and in-person.
+- Opportunities to provide evidence-based individual CBT protocols for depression, anxiety, and anxiety-related concerns (including ERP for OCD and CPT for PTSD) delivered virtually and in-person.

-• Opportunities to observe treatment being delivered or to provide co-therapy with an experienced clinician.
+- Opportunities to observe treatment being delivered or to provide co-therapy with an experienced clinician.

-• Opportunity to co-lead a group for depression, anxiety, or anxiety-related concerns (including ERP for OCD and CPT for PTSD) (as well as weekly supervision meetings to discuss the group sessions).
+- Opportunity to co-lead a group for depression, anxiety, or anxiety-related concerns (including CPT for PTSD) (as well as weekly supervision meetings to discuss the group sessions).

-• Participating in weekly individual supervision meetings (at least 1 hour) to discuss individual treatment and assessment cases.
+- Participating in weekly individual supervision meetings (at least 1 hour) to discuss individual treatment and assessment cases.

 Practicum students are an active part of the multidisciplinary team that meets on a weekly basis for assessment and treatment case conferences.
 During the case conferences, students are expected to discuss diagnostic issues, treatment recommendations, and treatment challenges.
 OSP West integrates program evaluation and quality improvement projects and students have the opportunity to be actively involved in ongoing projects within the program.